Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 Mappemonde by Nicholas Desliens of Dieppe, 1566

 This map was drawn with south at the top which was not uncommon until the use of the magnetic compasses became widespread.
-An excellent hand drawn copy from 1884 of one of the world’s oldest maps.
+It is an excellent hand drawn copy from 1884 of one of the world’s oldest maps.

 Read more